aarotronics/car-alternator-regulator/README.md

 magnet.

-The stator part consists of many coils of copper wire, grouped in groups of three (We'll see why below).
-If we put a magnet in the alternator's shaft we will have a system that produces electricity when it rotates.
+The stator part consists of many coils of copper wire, grouped in groups of three (we'll see why below).
+If we put a magnet in the alternator's shaft we'll have a system that produces electricity when it rotates.
 But this is not the most effective generator out there, and also it has a lot of disadvantages: using permanent magnets is not a good idea as it will lose magnetic strength by the time; also it will produce higher voltages as it turns faster and faster,